AcademySoftwareFoundation/openvdb/fvdb/README.md

 ## Installing *f*VDB

-fVDB is provided as an installable python package from *[todo: insert package distributor]*.
+fVDB is provided as an installable python package from conda.
 We provide pre-built packages of the latest *f*VDB version for the following dependent library configurations:

 |   PyTorch      | Python     | CUDA |
 | -------------- | ---------- | ------- |